adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-designing-for-performance.md

 ## 4. Backend stuff

-Enable [chunking](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding#Chunked_encoding) and allow progressive rendering.
+Enable [chunking](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding#Chunked_encoding) and progressive rendering.
 Don't engineer it away.

-Command Query Responsibility Segregation makes database queries fast.
-It's good for sites that have more reads than writes.
+Consider Command Query Responsibility Segregation.
+It makes database queries fast and is good for sites that have more reads than writes.
 The idea is that reads are fast and come from read representations of your data.

 Use a Content Delivery Network for your static resources.
-We can also cache HTML and AJAX responses too.
+And cache HTML and AJAX responses too.

 Cache assets with long expiry dates so that users don't have to download assets again.

+Place scripts at the bottom and consider using `async` and `defer` attributes.
+Async is good for completley independent scripts that can run later like analytics.

 Use [HTTPS over HTTP2](https://www.troyhunt.com/i-wanna-go-fast-https-massive-speed-advantage/) with Gzip compression.
-Gzip by the way works better with a well-designed consistent design system, as the more HTML is repeated the better the compression.
+Gzip by the way works better with a well-designed and consistent design system&mdash;the more HTML is repeated the better the compression.

-Addy Osmani urges us to use [preload and prefetch](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf) where appropriate.
-He says *preload resources you have high-confidence will be used in the current page.
+Use [preload and prefetch](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf) where appropriate.
+As Addy Osmani says *preload resources you have high-confidence will be used in the current page.
 Prefetch resources likely to be used for future navigations across multiple navigation boundaries.*

 ## Summary